-The Faculty will cover the cost to the institution/University where you will be studying during your Year Abroad (please note the exception for Arabic above, where the student is liable for the difference for the higher fee).
+The Faculty will cover the cost to the institution/University where you will be studying during your Year Abroad (please note the exception for Arabic above, where students who choose the IFPO are liable for the difference for the higher fee charged by the institute).
 Fees are still payable to Oxford during your year abroad, at a lower level than the fees charged to students studying in Oxford.
 See the main University webpages on Year abroad fees.